andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 Today, our work with *pipes* will revolve around a couple of main concepts:

 -   Taking two or more pipes and chaining them together to make new ones;
-    hooking up input generators (“sources”, or *Producers*) to pipes and to data consumers (“sinks”, or *Consumers*)
+    hooking up input generators ("sources", or *Producers*) to pipes and to data consumers ("sinks", or *Consumers*)

 -   Taking producers and pipes and chains of pipes (which are themselves just pipes, by the way) and *transforming* them into new producers and pipes.

-If you’ve ever used bash/unix, the first concept is like using unix pipes to “declare” a chain of tools.
+If you've ever used bash/unix, the first concept is like using unix pipes to "declare" a chain of tools.
 You can do powerful things by just chaining simple components.

-The second concept relates to things to *sudo* or *time*; they take normal bash commands and “transform” them into super user commands, or “timeable” commands.
+The second concept relates to things to *sudo* or *time*; they take normal bash commands and "transform" them into super user commands, or "timeable" commands.

-And without any further delay, let’s write *encode.hs*!
+And without any further delay, let's write *encode.hs*!

 Encoding
 --------